pkeroulas/st2110-toolkit/ptp/README.md

 clock time: 3333336.759303339 or Sun Feb  8 08:55:36 1970
 ```

+Then `tcpdump -j adapter_unsynced ...` will provide capture from 1970
+regardless of the local system time.
+Turn on `ptp4l` to restore PTP
+current time.

 ## linuxptp_sync_graph.py

 This tool measures the precision of a system clock regarding of a grand
 master.
-This script which is supposed to run on a workstation executes
+It is supposed to run on a workstation and remotely executes
-`pmc` (Ptp Management Client) on remote a node to provide time offset and
+`pmc` (Ptp Management Client) to provide time offset of remote nodes and
-plot it on a graph.
+plot on a graph.

 ## TODOs